Thromulus/phr/README.md

 #### Security
 This repo consists includes multiple secrets just for easier review of the task.
-Any ansible secrets should by encrypted using ansible-vault and keys secrets encrypted using SOPS.
+Any ansible secrets should by encrypted using ansible-vault and k8s secrets encrypted using SOPS.
 Same applies for secrets in Python code.
 Might be passed as ENVs during startup from k8s secrets.

 #### Deployment implemetation